 If you need more guidance or proof to know if you’re dealing with a cockroach infestation, take note of these clear warning signs:

 - Cockroaches leave an unpleasant odour.
 If you’re smelling a musty scent lingering around the house you could have cockroaches!

 - It’s common to see black circular drops or dark brown smears along horizontal surfaces close to skirting boards.

 - If water is left pooling anywhere in your home, cockroaches will leave brown, irregular smear marks along the floor or skirting boards after crawling through it.

-- Shedded skin close to where cockroaches like to hide (near small cracks and crevices).
-Cockroaches shed their skin 5 to 8 times before they’re adults, giving you the chance to see them, without really seeing them!
+- Shed skin close to where cockroaches like to hide (near small cracks and crevices).
+Cockroaches shed their skin 5 to 8 times before they’re adults, which gives you the chance to see them without really seeing them!

 - Cockroaches can drop egg capsules (called ootheca) that contain multiple eggs.

 - Any live or dead cockroaches found in your home (even just a single one) is cause for concern.

 - Worst case scenario, you’ve seen a cockroach in or near your food!